syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 ## Reveal and conceal the back layer

-To reveal the back layer, interact the top of front layer with swipe/fling actions or by setting the `IsBackLayerRevealed` property to `true`.
-By default it is `false`.
+To reveal the back layer, perform swipe or fling actions at the top of the front layer or set the `IsBackLayerRevealed` property to `true`.
+By default, it is set to `false`.

-Similarly, to conceal the back layer, `IsBackLayerRevealed` property as `false` or through swipe/ fling actions.
+Similarly, to conceal the back layer, set the `IsBackLayerRevealed` property to `false` or perform swipe/ fling actions.

 {% tabs %}